alperkan1/Dublin-Airport-Plane-Spotters/README.md

 ### xi.
 Features Left To Implement
 - A community chat where people from the group can live chat and share their images.
-- Mail alert service when a special aircraft is arriving to the airport for the community get alerts.
+- Mail alert service for the communi tywhen a special aircraft is arriving to the airport.
-- An image sales page where people can sell there images.
+- An image sales page where people can sell their images.

 ## 5. Technologies Used